noahcoleman42/noahcoleman42.github.io/_projects/cnc-machine.md

 How it works
 ------
-Our machine uses stepper motors to control the movement of a high-speed spindle in all 3-axes (X,Y,Z).
-The computer speaks to the motor drivers (which "drive" the motors) in a language called G-code.
+The machine uses stepper motors to control the movement of a high-speed spindle in all 3-axes (X, Y, Z).
+A computer speaks to the motor drivers (which "drive" the motors) in a language called G-code.
 G-code instructions tell the motor drivers how to move the motors, controlling their direction and speed.
-A computer-aided manufacturing (CAM) program (like the one built into Fusion 360) uses designer specified toolpaths to compile a list of instuctions into a .gcode file.
-This file is read by program called CNCjs which sends the G-code instructions to an Arduino running a firmware called GRBL, which outputs signals via the Arduino pins to control the motors.
+A computer-aided manufacturing (CAM) program (like the one built into Fusion 360) uses designer specified toolpaths to compile a list of instructions into a .gcode file.
+This file is read by a program called CNCjs which sends the G-code instructions to an Arduino running a firmware called GRBL, which outputs signals via the Arduino pins to control the motors.

-CNCjs allows users to manually control movement of the machine to match the starting location of your design's toolpath with the real world.
+CNCjs allows users to manually control the movement of the machine to match the starting location of your design's toolpath with the real world.
 The program also helpfully displays a real-time animation of the path via a graphical interface.

 How we built it
 ------